-The Swedish Co-Determination at the Workplace Act (“CDA”) does not make a distinction between different kinds of redundancies.
-Thus, the rules concerning redundancies are always triggered, irrespective if one employee or a larger amount of employees are affected.
+The Swedish Co-Determination Act (“CDA”) does not make a distinction between different kinds of redundancies.
+Thus, the rules concerning redundancies are always triggered, irrespective if one employee or a larger number of employees are affected.

 What, if any, additional considerations apply if a worker’s employment is terminated in the context of a business sale?

 Sweden has implemented the Transfer of Undertakings Directive.
-Thus, a transfer of a business does not, per se constitute objective grounds for terminating an employment.
+Thus, a transfer of a business does not constitute, per se, objective grounds for terminating an employment.
 The EPA sets forth a general prohibition of terminations due to transfer of a business.
-A violation of this prohibition may imply a court to declare the termination invalid upon request from the employee.
+A violation of this prohibition may give cause for a court to declare the termination invalid upon request from the employee.

 What, if any, is the minimum notice period to terminate employment?